microsoft/xpoc-framework/doc/xpoc-specification.md

 ### Manifest Location

-The manifest MUST be hosted at the Origin website's well-known TLS-protected location: `https://[ORIGIN_URL]/.well-known/xpoc-manifest.json`.
+The manifest MUST be hosted at the Origin website's TLS-protected location: `https://[ORIGIN_URL]/xpoc-manifest.json`.

 ### XPOC URI